hellotem/enmeitu.github.io/resource/index.md

 ---
 ## Announcements
 *  For SJTU students who want to participate in researches on machine learning and artificial intelligence, please contact me directly with an email titled "SJTU Student Research".
-* I am very happy to write a recommendation letter for students who attend my classes or take part in research activities in our lab.
+* I am very happy to write recommendation letters for students who attend my classes or take part into research activities in our lab.
 Please send me a copy of your transcript and CV (if you have one).

 ## Major AI related conferences